Cold Weather and Collection Policy

 - The member misrepresents his or her identity for the purpose of obtaining or retaining utility service; or

-- The member makes an insufficient funds payment as the initial payment under a payment plan and does not cure the insufficient payment during the 10-day period after a disconnection notice is sent to the member.
+- The member makes an insufficient funds payment as the initial payment under a payment plan and does not cure the insufficient payment during the 10-day period after a disconnect service immediately.

 - After the due date noted on the delinquent notice, a phone call will be made to the primary phone number as listed on the account at least forty-eight (48) hours prior to disconnection.

-- Not less than forty-eight (48) hours after the delinquent bill phone call, disconnection will occur.
+- Not less than forty-eight (48) hours after the delinquent bill phone call, disconnection.

-- If a crew is dispatched, no personal contact will be attempted before the service disconnected.
-Crews are, however, authorized to accept non-cash payment to avoid disconnection.
+- If a crew is dispatched, no personal contact will be attempted before the service disconnection.